Skip to main content

 What the OpenPalp programme offers

-OpenPalp is a structured, three-step pathway for people with low-risk palpitations who want a real answer, not just reassurance without data.
+OpenPalp is a structured pathway for people with low-risk palpitations who want a real answer, not just reassurance without data.

-Each week has a focus.
+The booklet has six themes you work through at your own pace.
 Together, they address the three pillars that most reliably reduce palpitation burden in low-risk patients: understanding, lifestyle, and nervous system regulation.

 Who this is for